Emerging HSEC finds support

 “Active learning is absolutely the key for adult education,” he says.
 “This is an investment in the future.
 In the sense of giving back, it’s really giving forward.”

 A variety of naming opportunities at the HSEC — ranging from $25,000 to $20 million — remain available.
-For a tour of the facility or more information, contact Carrie Albers of the University of Minnesota Foundation at 612-626-8481 or email@example.com.
+For more information, contact Carrie Albers of the University of Minnesota Foundation at 612-626-8481 or firstname.lastname@example.org.